Apply for the Grant

 Applying is easy; simply think about what you want to know about your students’ learning, think of a way to assess it, and fill out a proposal form.
 If you would like a thinking partner or would feel more comfortable running your assessment plan by a member of our team, email us at Assessment@MissouriState.edu to set up a meeting.
 Grant awards are $500.

 What happens when I get a grant?

-When a proposal is chosen for funding, the applicant will pay for the project and will be reimbursed once their final report has been submitted and approved (these reports are due by May 15, 2019).
+When a proposal is chosen for funding, the applicant will pay for the project and will be reimbursed once their final report has been submitted and approved (these reports are due by six months from the beginning of the project).
 Please note, Assessment Grants may not be used to subsidize travel.
 If a proposal requests funding for stipends, please include fringe in your calculations.
 Only one proposal per applicant is eligible for funding in an academic year.

 Grants are now available.
 Applications will be reviewed on a rolling basis throughout the semester.

 Eligible projects include (but are not limited to):